ELD Mandate Requirements: What Fleet Managers Need to Know

 Learn More About Our ELD Solutions

 The ELD Mandate is also being put in place to eliminate abuse of the system when it comes to reported driving time.
 It will help ensure that drivers are following the law and will minimize fatigued and overworked drivers who are often the cause of traffic accidents.
+Additionally, maintaining driver's records in a secure manner is crucial for regulatory compliance and driver privacy.

-The ELD Mandate, which was passed in early 2016 and which will officially go into effect on December 18, 2017, will affect nearly 3 million drivers in North America.
+The ELD Mandate, which was passed in early 2016 and which will officially go into effect on December 18, 2017, will affect nearly 3 million commercial motor vehicle drivers in North America.
 It extends to American, Canadian, and Mexican interstate drivers.
 While the hours of service regulations will not be changing, the method of reporting them will change.
 The mandate requires that all drivers in the following categories have an ELD installed in their vehicle:

 • Interstate drivers currently required to keep RODS